What Are Punitive Damages in Massachusetts?

 There are different names for different types of damages.
 Generally speaking, damages can be defined as “compensatory” if they compensate or pay back the victim for some harm they suffered.
 This sets them apart from punitive damages, which are intended to punish the defendant instead of compensating the victim.

 Within this umbrella of “compensatory” damages, money is paid for damages that are either “economic” or “non-economic.”
 Here, the difference is whether the damages are paid for monetary harm (such as bills and lost wages) or for harms that have no price attached (such as pain and suffering).
-In Massachusetts, economic damages are usually called “special damages” because they are paid for specific monetary harms, versus non-economic damages are called “general damages” because they reimburse you more generally for experiences like pain and suffering.
+In Massachusetts, economic damages are usually called “special damages” because they are paid for specific monetary harms, whereas non-economic damages are called “general damages” because they reimburse you more generally for experiences like pain and suffering.

 Punitive damages are separate from these damages.
 Punitive damages are not “compensatory” in that they do not pay the victim back for harm.
 This means that punitive damages are not issued based on what harm the victim suffered but rather on what the defendant did wrong.